garrison-henkle/paging-compose/README.md

 # Paging Compose
 A simple paging library for Jetpack Compose and Compose Multiplatform.
-This was hacked together at 10pm, so expect small bugs :).
+This was hacked together in the middle of the night, so expect small bugs :).

 Example usage:
 ```kotlin